ferjorosa/ferjorosa.github.io/_posts/2025-06-14-decision-theory-II.md

 exponentially** with the number of variables and their possible states, whether they are decisions or probabilistic outcomes.
 In a symmetric problem with $$n$$ variables, each having $$k$$ possible outcomes, you face $$k^{n}$$ distinct paths.
 Since a decision tree represents all scenarios explicitly, a problem with 50 binary variables would yield an impractical $$2^{50}$$ paths (<a href="https://pshenoy.ku.edu/Papers/EOLSS09.pdf"><u>Shenoy, 2009</u></a>).

 The number of decision paths is profoundly affected by the order and meaning of the variables (i.e., the problem's definition).
-In our original oil field investment problem from <a href="https://ferjorosa.github.io/blog/2025/06/08/decision-theory-I.html"><u>Part I</u></a>, the options <span style="color:red;">Do not perform test</span> and <span style="color:red;">Do not buy</span> prune the tree, resulting in 12 distinct decision paths.
+In our original oil field decision problem from <a href="https://ferjorosa.github.io/blog/2025/06/08/decision-theory-I.html"><u>Part I</u></a>, the options <span style="color:red;">Do not perform test</span> and <span style="color:red;">Do not buy</span> prune the tree, resulting in 12 distinct decision paths.
 This is an *asymmetric* problem structure:

 <center>
 <table>